Haldiram's

-Haldiram Snacks Food Pvt.
-Ltd., doing business as Haldiram's is an Indian multinational fast-food restaurant chain, founded in 1937, as a confectionery and desserts shop in Bikaner, Rajasthan, by Ganga Bhishen Agarwal.
-It is currently based in Noida, Uttar Pradesh.
+Haldiram's India Pvt Ltd, doing business as Haldiram's is an Indian multinational fast-food restaurant chain, founded in 1937, as a confectionery and desserts shop in Bikaner, Rajasthan, by Ganga Bhishen Agarwal.
+It is currently based in Nagpur, Maharashtra.
 Haldiram's is also a FMCG company as most of its restaurants have a integrated retail section, where packaged Indian snacks and confectioneries are sold under its own brand.